psaikido/hugle.uk/pages/hk/yarn/index.md

 100% true in all details afaik!
 Let me know if exageration has crept in - email is in the footer below.

+#### Back cover blurb
+_Hugh Carroll is a magician.
+A magician of thoughts, of music, of meditation, of empathy and kinship, but here and now, he is a magician of words.
+These poems are some of his grandest tricks yet.
+Through honest and incisive prose that seems part Rumi, part diary but all Hughie, we share memories and lucid visions of his vibrant and emotional past._

+_This is a poetic diarist detailing his heart and soul but his style is just so inviting and humble that it's hard not to share the feelings behind every experience he documents._

+_Once you have read these works, you will know Hugh.
+If you already know him, then you’ll know him better.
+Regardless, many poets never achieve the directness or elegance shown here.
+This is a vital and compelling read.
+Magical, in fact._

+_– Brendan Hamley_